How To Lose Upper Body Fat (According To Experts)

-When trying to lose upper body fat, the same fat loss rules apply: you need to be in a caloric deficit, as well as add weight training exercises that build muscle mass in the upper body.
+- When trying to lose upper body fat, you need to be in a calorie deficit and add weight training exercises to increase muscle mass in the upper body.

 7 Ways to Lose Upper Body Fat

-You can also increase the deficit by exercising more and becoming more active in daily life.
+You can increase the deficit by exercising more and becoming more active in your daily life.

-Aim to get 10,000 steps a day, following a Fitbod fat loss workout program, and eating less are all great ways to collectively increase your deficit and maintain muscle mass.
+Aiming to get 10,000 steps a day, following a Fitbod workout program that builds upon your progress, and eating less are all great ways to collectively increase your deficit and maintain muscle mass.

 3. Train the Upper Body Muscles with Weights

-Lifting weights is key to retaining as much muscle as you can during a diet phase.
+Lifting weights is key to retaining as much muscle as you can.
 Training the upper body muscles with weights will help you build muscle and improve muscle definition and tone as you lose body fat (from your diet and being in a calorie deficit).

-Without training weights, you may find that you still lose body fat, however, may not have the muscle to give you the shape and definition you want.
+Without training with weights, you may find you still lose body fat, however, you won’t have the muscle to give you shape and definition.

 4. Use Light to Moderate Intensity Cardio to Burn More Fat

 Cardio can be a helpful way to increase caloric output and place yourself in a greater calorie deficit.
-While cardio is not inherently necessary for fat loss, and does not burn fat more than other forms of fitness, it can be a great way to improve fitness, heart health, and expend energy.
+It’s not inherently necessary for fat loss and does not burn fat more than other forms of fitness.
+However, it can be a great way to improve fitness, heart health, and expend energy.

-HIIT is a common practice of cardio, however, training in less intense workout ranges may be better to mobilize fat stores and use fat for energy.
+HIIT is a common cardio practice.
+However, according to a study on maximizing fat oxidation during exercise, training in less intense workout ranges may be better to mobilize fat stores and use fat for energy.

-According to that study, most people would benefit from training at an intensity of 60-65% of VO2max, which is roughly 70-75% HR max if looking to maximize fat usage as a primary source of fuel during exercise.
+The study indicates most people benefit from training at an intensity of 60-65% of VO2 max, which is the maximum oxygen an individual uses during intense exercise.
+This is roughly 70-75% of your heart rate max (HR max) if you’re looking to maximize fat usage as a primary source of fuel during exercise.

 Adding in light cardio days, taking long brisk walks or hikes, and placing your heart rate within the 60-80% HR max zone is a great way to burn calories, mobilize fat stores, and improve fitness.